 6.5.
 The customer shall not be entitled to claim for damages in lieu of performance should our breach of obligations be negligible.

 6.6.
 Notwithstanding the aforesaid limitations, any legal right of the customer to withdraw from the contract shall remain unaffected hereby.
 However, in cases of a breach of obligation not related to a defect in the goods, it is required that we are responsible for said breach.

 7.1.
 This contract shall be governed by German law with the exception of the Vienna UN Agreement of April 11, 1980.The language for negotiations shall be German.

 7.2.
 The place of performance for the customer’s obligations and for our obligations shall be the principal place of business of our company.

 7.3.
-The venue for all current and future claims arising from the business relationship, including claims based on bills of exchange and cheques, shall be the base of the relevant company of the HORSCH Group should the customer be a merchant, legal entity governed by public law or a special fund under public law.
-Said venue shall also apply when the customer has no general venue in Germany, moves his home or usual place of residence abroad after conclusion of the contract or if his address or usual place of residence is not known at the time when legal proceedings are instituted.
+The venue for all current and future claims arising from the business relationship, including claims based on bills of exchange and cheques, shall be Straubing should the customer be a merchant, legal entity or a special fund under public law.
+Said venue shall also apply when the customer has no general venue in Germany, moves his/her home or usual place of residence abroad after conclusion of the contract or if his/her address or usual place of residence is not known at the time when legal proceedings are instituted.

 7.4.
 Should any provision of these General Terms be or become invalid, the other provisions shall not be affected thereby.
 The invalid provision will be replaced by a valid provision, the content and purpose of which is as similar as possible to that of the invalid provision.